Environment

 Air pollutant emissions data

-The air pollutant emissions of our biomass power plants in FY2023 were as follows.
+The air pollutant emissions of our biomass power plants in FY2023 and FY2024 were as follows.
 The emissions of all of the plants were below the standards required by laws, regulations and other standards.

 We will continue to control emissions to keep their level low.

-Biomass power plants 4 locations Keeping emissions from all of the plants below the standards required by laws, regulations and other standards
+Biomass power plants 4 locations 6 locations Keeping emissions from all of the plants below the standards required by laws, regulations and other standards

 • *Calculated based on concentration (measured value) in emitted gases and gas emissions